About Em

 My work started out with helping small businesses and organizations improve their worker, community, governance, and environmental practices.
 I worked in a field called "impact measurement:" the process of understanding as best we can the social and environmental impact businesses or organizations have, and identifying areas to lessen harm and improve quality of life from within organizations.
 I worked with small businesses, worker cooperatives, nonprofits and entrepreneurs in different settings to explore how they could track and hold themselves accountable to high standards of good work.

 Over the course of about ten years, I lived at a Buddhist monastery in Yangon, Myanmar, to learn more about everyday awareness and perception.
 I lived and worked in a land-based spiritual community in West Virginia that taught practices for expanding awareness through the tasks we do throughout daily life.
 I got trained in how to strengthen my intuitive perception and joined a school that taught different ways to explore our experience of consciousness.
-I got certified in permaculture design and learned from formal and informal teachers about how to observe and connect with land better.
-I joined learning and practice groups focused on unearthing white supremacy culture in ourselves, our relationships, and the things we create.
+I got certified in permaculture design and learned from formal and informal teachers about how to broaden the scope of my considerations to include more than just humans.
+I joined learning/practice groups focused on unearthing white supremacy culture in ourselves, our relationships, and the things we create.
 I learned about how to create rituals for others and how to be ritually connected to the people and places I come from over a broader span of time.
-I dove deep into the realms of spirituality, land connection, and the social and political histories we are living in currently.

 The takeaway that has lingered with me the longest from these experiences is that whether or not we're aware of it, many of us have been taught to be disconnected from a seemingly endless number of things: